 After the birth of your child, you are entitled to up to three years of parental leave (Elternzeit).
 This is unpaid time off from work.
 Your employer must release you from work for this period if you wish.
 During this time, however, you will not receive a salary.
 To compensate, you can apply for parental allowance (Elterngeld) for a limited time.
 Both mothers and fathers can take parental leave.
 You can also take parental leave at the same as a couple time, or just one of you at a time.
 The best thing to do is to contact your local parental allowance office (Elterngeldstelle) during your pregnancy and get advice on parental leave and parental allowance.

 Your employment continues during parental leave.
 When your parental leave ends, you can usually return to your old job.
-Also, from the moment you apply for parental leave until it ends, you are better protected from termination than you would otherwise be.
-Protection against termination usually begins seven weeks before the start of parental leave.
+Also, once you apply for parental leave, you're better protected from termination than you otherwise would be until the leave ends.
+As a rule, protection against dismissal begins seven weeks before the start of parental leave.

 In principle, each parent can take parental leave (Elternzeit) and organise their time off independently from the other parent.
 However, there are a few requirements that everyone must meet.
-You can take parental leave if you are employed, if you live with your own child in a shared household and if you look after and raise the child yourself.
+You can take parental leave if you are employed, you live with your own child in a shared household, and you take care of and raise the child yourself.
 This is possible for those with full-time jobs as well as those with fixed-term contracts, part-time work or mini-jobs.
 You are also entitled to parental leave if you are undergoing training, retraining or further vocational training.
 However, a fixed-term employment relationship is not extended by parental leave.
-There is no parental leave for self-employed persons, students or participants in the Federal Volunteer Service (Bundesfreiwilligendienst).
+There is no parental leave for self-employed people, students or participants in the federal volunteer service.
 However, students with families have the option of takingup to six semesters off.
 Civil servants and soldiers can take special forms of parental leave.

 It is important to know that you must make a binding commitment as to whether and when you want to take parental leave (Elternzeit) during the first two years after the birth of your child.
 So start thinking in advance about which division of time makes the most sense for you.
 You are also allowed to take parental leave when your child is between the ages of 3 and 8.
 The prerequisite for this, however, is that it is not for more than 24 months and that your job agrees.
 If you split the parental leave and want to take the third period after your child's third birthday, your employer can refuse parental leave.